RaghavRoy145/sentiment-analysis-of-tweets-in-c/README.md

     ```
 * Run `./client.out` and select your option
     1. **To get Tweets**: from the Twitter API and save the output to `output.json`.
     2. **To parse output and analyse sentiment**: Enter the maximum number of tweets required.
 This will parse the `output.json` file and will try to extract some tweets from it.
-It will then try to calculate the sentiment of tweet by looking at it word by word.
-It then displayed the tweets along with username and sentiment.
+It will then try to calculate the sentiment of a tweet by looking at it word by word.
+It then displays the tweets along with username and sentiment.